Telecommunication-Telemedia-Assessment/AVrateVoyager/README.md

 ## Requirements
-* linux based system with docker and docker-compose installed
+* linux based system with docker and docker-compose installed, it should work with both installed under windows
 * for local development and export scripts you need python3 with numpy and pandas